evilmartians/lefthook/docs/configuration.md

 **Note**

-Configuration in `remote` will be merged to confiuration in `lefthook.yml`, so the priority will be the following:
+Configuration in `remote` will be merged to configuration in `lefthook.yml`, so the priority will be the following:

 - `lefthook.yml`
 - `remote`